UNDER CONSTRUCTION

 On Saturday, February 1st, at 1:00 AM, barely a year after the Hilltop Lunatic Asylum opened, arsonists entered the Franklin County Courthouse's vault.
 Inside, they soaked all records of Sullivant's Hill (including these mansions) in coal oil, then incinerated them.
 The arsonists were thoughtful enough to relock the vault and courthouse building on their way out, implying these were insiders with keys.

 Here is the Columbus Dispatch article from that day.
-It explained that not all records were destroyed, but it did not specify which files.
+It explained that not all records were destroyed but did not specify which files.
 I searched the web and found records for almost all of Franklin County besides Sullivant's Hill.
 Several times, I called the county to ask if they had records of Sullivant's Hill, but they seemed clueless.

 This arson looks more like the tip of an iceberg to me.
 Not only are all land transactions missing, but there are also no feature maps of Sullivant's Hill from 1851-1883, yet they appear to exist for every other area in the county.
-In fact, almost nothing exists with the name Sullivant's Hill.
+Almost nothing exists with the name Sullivant's Hill.
 This suggests that this courthouse fire was far from the only illegal action taken to erase the secrets of Sullivant's Hill from history.

 There is not a single map (from the 1800s) that even shows Camp Chase's location.
 There are three layout maps of just Camp Chase, which are all quite different.